Geoscan IV Linescan Imaging

 High, higher, highest resolution

-Images can be collected at 100, 200 or 400 lines per centimetre, corresponding to 100, 50 and 25 micron pixel sizes, respectively.
+Images can be collected over the full core width between 100 and 1000 lines per centimetre, corresponding to 100 and 10 micron pixel sizes, respectively.
 Images are output as 48-bit RGB TIFF images but are quickly and easily converted to JPEG or other formats as required.
-Each Geotek core section image has a companion XML metadata file, containing important information pertaining to the core section and imaging conditions.
+Each Geotek core section image has a companion XML metadata file, containing important metadata pertaining to the core section and imaging conditions.
 A ruler can be generated next to the image, depicting either depth in core section or depth in core.

 Calibrated measurements

-The camera is factory-calibrated and a standard photographic 18% grey card is used for field calibration, enabling images to be qualitatively or quantitatively compared to each other.
+The camera is factory-calibrated and a standard photographic 18% grey, or 90% white cards are used for field calibration, enabling images to be qualitatively or quantitatively compared to each other.

 Core imaging speed

 The normal scan time for standard (50 micron) resolution is 3 minutes per metre.
-Scan time doubles to 6 minutes per metre for highest (25 micron) resolution.
+Scan time increases for the higher resolutions.